kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 <a name="projectGoals"></a>
 ### * Project Goals

-The reason for this web page is to show my skills to potential recruiters and all who wants to cooperate with me in the future in projects.
-The website has been built by using HTML and CSS and new skill on board the JavaScript😊.
+The reason for this web page is to show my skills to potential recruiters and all who want to cooperate with me in the future in projects.

+The website has been built by using HTML, CSS and JavaScript (the new skill on board 😊).

 [Back to Table Of Content](#tableOfContents)